-Mechanical problems with the spine, muscles, tendons, and ligaments are the most common causes of lower right back pain.
+Lower right back pain can be due to mechanical problems with the spine, muscles, tendons, and ligaments.
 Other causes may include infections, kidney stones, or appendicitis.
-The treatment for these issues varies depending on the cause, but it may involve physical therapy or surgery.
+Treatment depends on the cause, but may involve physical therapy or surgery.

 The lower back carries a significant amount of weight and is susceptible to injuries on both sides.
 It is also possible for conditions affecting other areas of the body, such as infections or inflammation, to cause lower right back pain.